IABTechLab/uid2docs/docs/getting-started/gs-faqs.md

 #### Should I use a Public Operator or a Private Operator?

 For most participants, <Link href="../ref-info/glossary-uid#gl-public-operator">Public Operator</Link> is the simplest solution.
-A Public Operator integration is a much easier option than creating your own <Link href="../ref-info/glossary-uid#gl-private-operator">Private Operator</Link>.
-However, having a Private Operator instance has many advantages.
+A Public Operator integration is a much easier option than hosting your own <Link href="../ref-info/glossary-uid#gl-private-operator">Private Operator</Link>.
+Having a Private Operator instance has some advantages, but adds extra complexities and costs.

 The best choice depends on your unique scenario and needs.
 For more information to help you arrive at a decision, refer to the following:

 1. [The UID2 Operator](../ref-info/ref-operators-public-private.md)